lsst-dm/dm_dev_guide/tools/vim.rst

    setlocal comments^=s2:/**,mb:*,ex:*/
    syntax match cTodo /\todo/

-You may also need to tell vim to intent according to your filetype plugins by adding the following to :file:`~/.vimrc`:
+You may also need to tell vim to indent according to your filetype plugins by adding the following to :file:`~/.vimrc`:

 .. code-block:: text